 - b.
-Request for approval of memorandum-required modifications is submitted through the memorandum form in Curriculog.
+Request for approval of memorandum-required modifications is submitted through the memorandum form in Curriculog®.
 A memorandum requesting approval of these modifications may include up to two modifications.
 For each approval requested the memorandum should state the type of modification proposed, the reason for the modification, and both the existing and proposed course description.
 After the memorandum is launched by the department chair, the memorandum must be approved by the college dean, the chair of the University Curriculum Committee, and the provost.
-Approvals at each level of review are maintained in Curriculog and curricular changes will appear in the next published academic bulletin. - 3.
-The ORIGINAL petition must be submitted in Curriculog.
+Approvals at each level of review are maintained in Curriculog® and curricular changes will appear in the next published academic bulletin. - 3.
+The ORIGINAL of the petition must be submitted in Curriculog®.
 Once the petition is launched, the petition must be approved by a majority of the department's faculty, the department chair, the college curriculum committee, the college dean before the petition is reviewed by the University Curriculum Committee. - a.
 If the petition does not involve a program in elementary or secondary education which is on, or will be placed on, the state approved list of majors, minors or electives, the petition must also be approved by the dean of the Pott College of Science, Engineering, and Education.
 The dean may also require information that shows how the new program relates to those already existing.
-In this event, the course or program must be submitted to the dean in the format requested by the state for evaluation.

-- b.
-If the course is proposed for core credit, a petition for Core 39 must also be launched in Curriculog for review by the Core 39 Council.
-Please refer to the procedures for modifying the University Core Curriculum section for more information. - 4.
+In this event, the course or program must be submitted to the dean in the format requested by the state for evaluation. - b.
+If the course is proposed for core credit, a petition for Core 39 must also be launched in Curriculog® for review by the Core 39 Council.
+Please refer to section G for more information. - 4.
 In evaluating petitions, the University Curriculum Committee will extend invitations to the originator and concerned faculty members to attend committee meetings and may request additional information which it considers necessary.
-Petitions are available for review by all faculty and affected parties through Curriculog.
-After approval by the University Curriculum Committee, a summary report of all petitions will be submitted to Faculty Senate by the chair of the University Curriculum Committee at the end of the academic year. - 5.
+Petitions are available for review by all faculty and affected parties through Curriculog[®].
+Upon approval by the University Curriculum Committee, such petitions will be submitted to the Faculty Senate at the end of each academic year. - 5.
 The petition will be reviewed for final approval by the provost.
-Approvals at each level of review are maintained in Curriculog and curricular changes will appear in the next published academic bulletin.
+Approvals at each level of review are maintained in Curriculog® and curricular changes will appear in the next published academic bulletin.